youweit/DCLazyInstantiate/README.md

 ## Usage

-Move yout cursor to the property you want to generate lazy instantiation.
+Move your cursor to the property you want to generate lazy instantiation.
 ### In Xcode

 ```